ChucKSecT/twitch-stream-autorecorder/README.md

 # Twitch Stream AutoRecorder
-It allows you to automatically record a twitch stream that just goes live.
+It allows you to automatically record a twitch stream when it goes live.

 ## Requirement
 - [Streamlink (Windows Installer)](https://github.com/streamlink/windows-builds/releases)